awsdocs/amazon-athena-user-guide/doc_source/security-iam-cross-account-glue-catalog-access.md

 ### Step 2: The borrower registers the AWS Glue Data Catalog that belongs to the owner account<a name="security-iam-cross-account-glue-catalog-access-step-2"></a>

 The following procedure shows you how to use the Athena console to configure the AWS Glue Data Catalog in the owner Amazon Web Services account as a data source\.
-For information on using API operations instead of the console to register the catalog, see [Using the API to register an Athena Data Catalog that belongs to the owner account](#security-iam-cross-account-glue-catalog-access-step-2-api)\.
+For information about using API operations instead of the console to register the catalog, see [Using the API to register an Athena Data Catalog that belongs to the owner account](#security-iam-cross-account-glue-catalog-access-step-2-api)\.

 **To register an AWS Glue Data Catalog belonging to another account**